-Several attachments to improve the performance of your header are available as options that can be installed by your MacDon Dealer.
-Refer to 6 Options and Attachments, page 243 for descriptions of available items.
+Several optional attachments that can improve your header's performance are available.
+Optional attachments can be ordered and installed by your MacDon Dealer.
+Refer to 6 Options and Attachments, page 225 for descriptions of available items.

 3.6.2 Header Settings